• Home

 Fischell Department of Bioengineering

 Allison earned her B.S. in Biomedical Engineering from the University of Virginia.
 Her undergraduate research focused on using synthetic biology to disrupt microbial biofilms and to develop new bio-pesticides for the agriculture industry.
 Her current research focuses on in vitro models of immune cell mediated airway dysfunction.
-Her work is supported through a CFF Student Traineeship Award.
+Her work has been supported through a CFF Student Traineeship and a NIH/NHLBI F31 Fellowship.

 Picture